Psmths/digital-witness/README.md

 ![](https://github.com/Psmths/digital-witness/actions/workflows/docker-image.yml/badge.svg)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 Digital Witness is a system that allows one to track historical network monitoring information on a large scale.
-It brings together several open source projects such as masscan, Kafka, Elasticsearch, and more to provide a seamless setup procedure so that you can start monitoring networks of interest as quickly and efficiently as possible.
+It brings together several open source projects such as zmap, Kafka, Elasticsearch, and more to provide a seamless setup procedure so that you can start monitoring networks of interest as quickly and efficiently as possible.

 ## Configuration